dibyendumajumdar/ravi-vscode-debugger/README.md

 Issues
 ------
-* The installation on OSX does not set the permissions on scripts correctly
+* The 'pause' function does not work
+* Globals variables cannot be expanded

 Getting Started
 ---------------